It's been almost three months since I have done a

 I had about 5 minutes before I had to leave,

-so I quickly unrolled my hair from the "friar yuck."
+so I quickly unrolled my hair from the "

 To my immense surprise, I had curls almost as pretty as if I had slept in the headband overnight.